 Outside of the pharmacy world, Brian is married with two cats, enjoys playing trivia, visiting breweries, playing acoustic guitar, and traveling across the country and globe.
 Brian is currently attempting to learn the Turkish language.

 Josie is the preceptor for the outpatient oncology rotation.
 She is a graduate of the Sky Lakes Pharmacy Residency, class of 2019.
 Her interests are in ambulatory care and infusion.
 At the Cancer Treatment Center, Josie is constantly working on developing tools for pharmacists to be more involved in HEME/ONC care.

 Josie grew up in Eastern Oregon and completed undergraduate and pharmacy school at Washington State University before moving to Klamath Falls with her husband for residency.

 Josie likes cooking, camping, and the occasional video game.
 In her free time, she works on home improvement projects and enjoys spending time with her dog.

-Melanie is one of the current pharmacy residents for the 2020-2021 year.
+Melanie is a preceptor- in-training.
 Her pharmacy interests include infectious disease and ambulatory care.

 She grew up in the Columbia River Gorge in southern Washington and went on to earn a B.S in Biology/Anthropology from Western Washington University, located in Bellingham, WA (30 minutes from the Canadian border!).
 She then made her way to the University of Colorado Skaggs School of Pharmacy to complete her PharmD.
 After living in Denver for 4 years, she knew she wanted to move out of the big city and back to a more rural area.